 - 1. If A and B are predefined types of such, then the corresponding built-in operation is performed. - 2.
-Otherwise, if there exists exactly one function f in the union of A.op and B.op such that f(a,b) is a valid match for the function f, then a op b is evaluated using this function.
+Otherwise, if there exists exactly one function f in the union of A.X and B.X such that f(a, b) is a valid match for the function f, then a X b is evaluated using this function.
 It is an error, if multiple functions match.
-If A is not an operator record class, A.op is seen as the empty set, and similarly for B. [Having a union of the operators ensures that if A and B are the same, each function only appears once.] - 3.
-Otherwise, consider the set given by f in A.op and an operator record class C (different from B) with a constructor, g, such that C.'constructor'.g(b) is a valid match, and f(a, C.'constructor'.g(b)) is a valid match; and another set given by f in B.op and an operator record class D (different from A) with a constructor, h, such that D.'constructor'.h(a) is a valid match and f(D.'constructor'.h(a), b) is a valid match.
+If A is not an operator record class, A.X is seen as the empty set, and similarly for B.

+[Having a union of the operators ensures that if ${\tt A}$ and ${\tt B}$ are the same, each function only appears once.]

+3. Otherwise, consider the set given by f in A.X and an operator record class C (different from B) with a constructor, g, such that C.'constructor'.g(b) is a valid match, and f(a, C.'constructor'.g(b) is a valid match; and another set given by f in B.X and an operator record class D (different from A) with a constructor, h, such that D.'constructor'.h(a) is a valid match and f(D.'constructor'.h(a), b) is a valid match.
 If the sum of the sizes of these sets is one this gives the unique match.
-If the sum of the sizes is larger than one it is an error. - [Informally, this means: If there is no direct match of "a op b", then it is tried to find a direct match by automatic type casts of "a" or "b", by converting either "a" or "b" to the needed type using an appropriate constructor function from one of the operator record classes used as arguments of the overloaded "op" functions.
+If the sum of the sizes is larger than one it is an error.

+[Informally, this means: If there is no direct match of a X b, then it is tried to find a direct match by automatic type casts of a or b, by converting either a or b to the needed type using an appropriate constructor function from one of the operator record classes used as arguments of the overloaded op functions.
 Example using the Complex-definition below:

 '''

 Real a;

 Complex b;

-Complex c = ab; // interpreted as:
+Complex c = a b; // interpreted as:

-// Complex.''.multiply(Complex.'constructor'.fromReal(a),b);
+// Complex.''. multiply(Complex.'constructor'.fromReal(a),b);

 '''

-4. Otherwise, if a or b is an array expression, then the expression is conceptually evaluated according to the rules of section 10.610.6 with the following exceptions concerning Section 10.6.410.6.4:
+- 4. Otherwise, if a or b is an array expression, then the expression is conceptually evaluated according to the rules of section 10.6 with the following exceptions concerning section 10.6.4: - (a) vector vector should be left undefined.

-- (a) vector\vector should be left undefined [as the scalar product of Table 10-16 Table 10-14 does not generalize to the expected linear and conjugate linear scalar product of complex numbers]. - (b) vector\matrix should be left undefined [as the corresponding definition of Table 10-16Table 10-14 does not generalize to complex numbers in the expected way]. - (c) If the inner dimension for matrix\vector or matrix\matrix is zero, this uses the overloaded '0' operator of the result array element type.
+[The scalar product of table 10.9 does not generalize to the expected linear and conjugate linear scalar product of complex numbers.]

+(b) vector matrix should be left undefined.

+[The corresponding definition of table 10.9 does not generalize to complex numbers in the expected way.]

+(c) If the inner dimension for matrix vector or matrix matrix is zero, this uses the overloaded '0' operator of the result array element type.
 If the operator '0' is not defined for that class it is an error if the inner dimension is zero.